cjprybol/cjprybol.github.io/_posts/2020-12-19-observed-kmers-vs-error-rate.md

 For every $$k$$-length subsequence in a genome that we can observe, there are $$(k^4)-1$$ possible errors that can be made.
 Given enough observations, we will eventually observe all of those possible errors.

-While all techniques or assemblying a genome from observed sequences have some method for seperating "true" kmers from erroneous ones, we'd like to resolve errors using the smallest $$k$$ length possible.
+While all techniques or assembling a genome from observed sequences have some method for separating "true" kmers from erroneous ones, we'd like to resolve errors using the smallest $$k$$ length possible.
-By minimizing $$k$$, we minimize the number of possible erronous kmers that we have to deal with, saving time and computational resources.
+By minimizing $$k$$, we minimize the number of possible erroneous kmers that we have to deal with, saving time and computational resources.

 Here we will simulate a few genetic sequences and investigate the scaling patterns of erroneous vs "true" kmers at reasonable depth-of-coverage and error rates.